-The dos and don’ts of skip hire3rd March 2016
+The dos and don’ts of skip hire

 There are a number of things that you should bear in mind when you decide to hire a skip, regarding what you can and cannot put into the skip, which size you will require for your project and whether you’ll require any permits.
-Here, we run through the relevant information you will need in order to proceed with successfully hiring and filling your skip:
+Here, we run through the relevant information you will need in order to proceed with successfully hiring and filling your skip.

 When do I need to hire a skip?